When to plant Cabbage in Pinal County, AZ

-Pinal County County's spring Cabbage window runs February 2 through February 23. aim for a steady week of warm soil before planting.
+Pinal County's spring Cabbage window runs February 2 through February 23. aim for a steady week of warm soil before planting.
 A second sowing from October 2 to October 16 extends the harvest into fall.

-When to Plant Cabbage in Pinal County
+When to Plant Cabbage in Pinal County, AZ

 Cabbage is a versatile cool-season crop that forms dense, leafy heads in green, red, or savoy varieties.
 It is a staple for coleslaw, sauerkraut, and many global cuisines.